MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/best-practices/data-lake-access.md

 For more information, see [How permissions are evaluated](/azure/storage/blobs/data-lake-storage-access-control-model#how-permissions-are-evaluated).

 > [!NOTE]
 > This permission model applies to Data Lake Storage only.
-It doesn't apply to general purpose, or blob, storage without Host Network Service enabled.
+It doesn't apply to general purpose, or blob, storage without hierarchical namespace enabled.
 > This description excludes Shared Key and SAS authentication methods.
 It also excludes scenarios in which the security principal has been assigned the Storage Blob Data Owner built-in role, which provides super-user access.
 > We recommend you set `allowSharedKeyAccess` to false so that access can be audited by identity.